 Child's Surname:

 Child's First Name(s):

 Address:

 Contact number:

-Please tick the appropria te boxes below:
+Please tick the appropriate boxes below:

-Is the above named child a Baptised Catholic or have they been received into the Catholic Church?
-Yes No

-Is the certificate of Catholic Baptism or Reception into the Catholic Church attached?
-Yes No

-I already have a child at Holy Trinity Catholic Primary School who is a sibling of the child named above as determined by Note 4 of the Admissions Policy above.
-Yes: Name/s and Current Year Group/s of siblings No
+Is the above named child a Baptised Catholic or have Yes No they been received into the Catholic Church?
+Is the certificate of Catholic Baptism or Reception into Yes No the Catholic Church attached?
+I already have a child at Holy Trinity Catholic Primary Yes: Name/s and Current Year Group/s No School who is a sibling of the child named above as of siblings determined by Note 4 of the Admissions Policy above.

-or Reception into the Catholic Church is requi